bakeitgo/me/zet/20220815152111/README.md

 	* above, we firstly redirect stdout, then stderr

+	* we have always do it as above, we cannot redirect first stderr then stdout

+	* *recent versions of bash* provides more user-friendly method. e.g. ls -l /bin/usr &> ls-output.txt

+	* we can still append to a file instead overwrite, just use `&>>`
+	* If we want to silence errors we can redirect to `/dev/null`, its like a dustbin in Windows. e.g. ls -l /bin/usr 2>/dev/null

+* how to redirect stdin?

+	* if we e.g. use `cat` command without specifing file, it reads from stdin until we send EOF (end of file) with ctrl+d

 #stderr #stdout #stdin #redirection #commands #hardlink #softlink #symboliclink #link #unix #gnu #linux